-We collected the data in this study through surveys and interviews.
-A survey was sent out to the 38 participants, and we received 28 responses.
+We collected the data in this study through Institutional Review Board (IRB 2017-0764D) approved surveys and interviews.
+A survey was sent out to 38 participants, and we received 28 responses.
 The survey included questions about how likely participants were to incorporate and share MOOPIL modules in their own school PLCs, how they have specifically used the material in the online modules to virtually work with ELs, and how their approach to teaching has shifted due to not being in the classroom because of the COVID-19 pandemic.